 - Moral Myopia:

-- Many Empire loyalists were disgusted by the destruction of the Death Star.
-Seeing the millions of lives killed as a Moral Event Horizon for the Rebels.
-This is overlooking the fact that the Empire destroyed Alderaan with said Death Star, and were planning to blow up another planet with the Superweapon if the rebels failed to destroy it.
+- Many Empire loyalists were disgusted by the destruction of the Death Star, seeing the millions of lives killed as a Moral Event Horizon for the Rebels.
+This is overlooking the fact that the Empire destroyed Alderaan, a planet inhabited by billions of innocent pacifists, with said Death Star, and were planning to blow up more planets with the Superweapon if the Alliance failed to destroy it.

-- Generally, anyone legitimately loyal to the Empire has a bad case of this.
-In their eyes, the Empire can casually carry out genocides, torture, brainwashing, and a litany of other horrific crimes, but if anybody harms the Empire on any way, even in self-defense, it's absolutely heinous and unforgivable, and anyone expressing disgust in what the Empire does will earn a "deserved" bullet to the head for their "treachery".
+- Generally, a large portion of people legitimately loyal to the Empire has a bad case of this.
+In their eyes, the Empire can casually carry out genocides, torture, brainwashing, and a litany of other horrific crimes.
+But if anybody harms the Empire in any way, even in self-defense, it's absolutely heinous and unforgivable, and anyone expressing disgust in what the Empire does will earn a "deserved" bullet to the head for their "treachery".

 - Non-Indicative Name: Star Destroyers cannot actually destroy stars, nor do they actually qualify as destroyers.

 - Politically Incorrect Villain: Much of the Imperial brass is made up of human supremacists.
 Palpatine himself is not necessarily, if only because he probably sees everyone but himself as pawns.

 - Putting on the Reich: The outfits of Imperial Officers are distinctly Nazi-inspired.